ozankaya4/Timeout/README.md

 **A Progressive Web App for University Students**

-Timeout is a PWA designed to help university students balance academic deadlines, travel, social life, and personal well-being — all in one place.
+Timeout is a PWA designed to help university students balance academic deadlines, travel, social life, and personal well-being, all in one place.

 ---